Potato cannon: The sound barrier

-Supersonic velocities may theoretically be attained by pneumatics with a sufficiently large "dead space" between the main valve and projectile.
-The incoming air can raise the pressure rapidly in this dead space, creating high temperatures sometimes sufficient to achieve supersonic velocities.
-This particular effect has not yet been successfully used, but has been discussed, as both adiabatic and shock heating are documented phenomena in gases.

-The highest projectile speed recorded from a spud gun is 933.3 m/s (approximately 2.7 times the speed of sound) with a 16.6 g 20 mm plastic slug from a hybrid using a 20 MPa pre-ignition mixture of air and propane.
+The highest projectile speed recorded from a potato cannon is 933.3 m/s (approximately 2.7 times the speed of sound) with a 16.6 g 20 mm plastic slug from a hybrid using a 20 MPa pre-ignition mixture of air and propane.

 Supersonic velocities have been obtained using the related vacuum bazooka with a de Laval nozzle.
 This also relies on significantly lowering the density of the gas.

 Practical uses

-Although spudguns are created and used for the purpose of recreation there are other devices which work on identical principles in many other fields with more serious uses.
+Although potato cannons are created and used for the purpose of recreation there are other devices which work on identical principles in many other fields with more serious uses.